Chuyển đến nội dung chính

 3142422965167994254806984

-To get the actual number of DAI tokens, we can convert this number with:
+To get the actual number of DAI tokens, you can convert this number with:

 web3.utils.fromWei(result, "ether"):